sandialabs/toyplot/docs/js/toyplot.menus.context.rst

     Note that the Toyplot context menu will not be shown if there are no visible items.
 When this happens the system context menu will be shown instead.

-    :param string label: Human readable label for the menu item to be added.
+    :param label: Human readable string label for the menu item to be added.
-    :param function show: Callback function that will be called before the context menu is opened.
+    :param show: Javascript callback function that will be called before the context menu is opened.
         The function must take one argument - the DOM event that is causing the context menu to be shown (such as a `contextmenu` or `mousedown` event).
 The callback should return `true` if the menu item should be visible, or `false` otherwise.
-    :param function activate: Callback function that will be called if the user selects this item.
+    :param activate: Javascript callback function that will be called if the user selects this item.